joshtoczkoyoui/Auryn/README.md

 You.i Engine apps provide a verbose amount of information in debug mode which is useful for development, but taxing on most devices.
 You will see significant performance improvements in Release mode.
-To build in Release pass the `-c release` flag to the build scripts, or choose the proper configuration in your IDE.
+To build in Release pass the `-c Release` flag to the build scripts, or choose the proper configuration in your IDE.

 ## Support